 Step #4: Make the Cuts From the Above

-Once you have accomplished the previous step, cut the same depth from the branch’s top.
-Once completed, the branch will fall naturally down.
-Make sure not to position yourself directly under the branch so it won’t fall on you.
+After completing the previous step, cut the branch’s top at the same depth.
+Once done, the branch will naturally fall down.
+Be sure not to position yourself directly under the branch to avoid it falling on you.

 Step #5: Clean Up

 When you arrive at this step, you are left with a split and jagged end due to the branch being cut.
 Now you have to clean up.
 Just cut from the top using your chainsaw, and make sure to cut close to the trunk.

 Step #6: Repeat the Process (If You Have More Branches to Cut)

 Repeat the entire process if you have more branches to cut.
 And make sure to take the necessary safety precautions when handling your chainsaw.

 Extra Tips For Cutting